 Then Moses said, "I pray You, show me Your glory!"Exodus 33:18(NASB)

-Moses was a man that recognized his own insatiable desire to know his Creator God and in humble acknowledgement of God's almighty mercy and great grace he boldly beseeched the Lord, imploring Him: show me Your glory, I pray.
+Moses was a man that recognised his own insatiable desire to know his Creator God and in humble acknowledgement of God's almighty mercy and great grace, he boldly beseeched the Lord, imploring Him: "Show me Your glory, I pray."

 We have been told that it is the chief end of man to glorify God and enjoy Him forever and this is only achieved as we draw ever closer to Him, day by day.

-Draw me nearer into Your heart of love I pray that I may know You as I am known - in Jesus name I pray, AMEN
+Draw me nearer into Your heart of love, Lord.
+I pray that I may know You as I am known.
+In Jesus' name, AMEN.